 Within an environment of respect and warmth, my aim is to honour the uniqueness of your process in a nonjudgemental way and to help you find your own way of working.
 Practiced within an atmosphere of joint-enquiry and compassion, my approach understands awareness to be intrinsically healing and supportive of our discovering greater choice and freedom in our lives.
 I see my role to be that of a reflector and facilitator to your increasing awareness, a companion in your process.

 Training, qualifications & experience

 My main psychotherapy training is in Core Process Psychotherapy, one of the original contemplative approaches to psychotherapy developed at the Karuna Institute in Devon.
-I trained directly under Maura Sills, the founder of Core Process Psychotherapy.
 I undertook my clinical training at Homerton Psychiatric Hospital and at the Centre for Better Health, a community-based charity supporting recovery from mental ill-health, both in East London.
 I hold a Masters in Mindfulness Based Psychotherapeutic Practice from Middlesex University.

-Additional specific training includes working with the Arts in psychotherapy, attachment theory, focusing and body psychotherapy.
+Additional specific training includes working with the Arts in psychotherapy, attachment theory, focusing, pre- and perinatal psychology and body psychotherapy.
 In 2009, I completed my foundation psychotherapy training in Art Therapy and hold a Diploma in the Therapeutic & Educational Application of the Arts from IATE.
-I have a particular interest in accessing very early experience and resolving mental pain formed in pre-birth and through birth trauma and have worked extensively with pre- and perinatal psychologists and regression specialists.

 - Post-Qualification Masters in Mindfulness Based Psychotherapeutic Practice